EugeneScully/CloudinaryDotNetCore/README.md

 Cloudinary
 ==========

+.Net Core implementation of the CloudinaryAPI library

+## Project Status
+It still needs a work and a tidy up - I've hacked something together to get unit & integration tests passing and the basics working

+- All xunit tests should pass now
+- Async methods are not enabled

+## Setup
+To run xunit tests, edit the 'launchSettings.json' file and add Cloudinary account information

+# Introduction

 Cloudinary is a cloud service that offers a solution to a web application's entire image management pipeline.

 Easily upload images to the cloud.
 Automatically perform smart image resizing, cropping and conversion without installing any complex software.